Getting Things Done - GTD

 avatar

-Commented almost 10 years ago Ed
+Commented over 10 years ago Ed

 I do not use Google calendar, I have apple products and use apple calendar with icloud.
 Any plans to integrate with Facile things?